-- Safety: Corridor studies with identified truck or rail interaction will emphasize measures to decrease conflicts.
-Annual review of safety data will highlight locations where conflicts with freight traffic have led to crashes will take place at the February TAC (Task A-4). - Truck Routes: Staff will continue to work with local agencies on developing strategies for safely routing trucks through urban areas.
+- Safety: Corridor studies with identified truck or rail interaction will emphasize measures to decrease conflicts. - Truck Routes: Staff will continue to work with local agencies on developing strategies for safely routing trucks through urban areas. - Truck Parking: Staff will continue to work with freight operators and local/state officials on identifying locations for truck parking/layover locations and amenities (EV hookup, safety lighting).
+Staff will scope a study looking at ways to address truck parking deficiencies in the metro area.
+Timing of the study itself is dependent on identifying funding.

-- Truck Parking: Staff will continue to work with freight operators and local/state officials on identifying locations for truck parking/layover locations and amenities (EV hookup, safety lighting). - Intercity Rail: As the state of Louisiana refines intercity rail planning, the MPO will assist be focusing on last mile connections and complementary land use planning at existing and planned passenger rail terminals.
+• Intercity Rail: As the state of Louisiana refines intercity rail planning, the MPO will assist on identifying last mile connections and complementary land use planning at existing and planned passenger rail terminals.